 For more information on what is prohibited and what is exempted during fire restrictions, see our Stage One Fire Restrictions Detail page.

 Chimineas, fire pits, and tiki torches at private residences or within a developed park, campground, or picnic area.

 Any fires contained within liquid fueled or gas fueled stoves, lanterns or heating devices.

 Legal fireworks provided that all combustible material is adequately cleared above and around the fireworks being used.

 Operating a chain saw with a USDA or SAE approved spark arresting device properly installed and in effective working order, and having a chemical pressurized fire extinguisher of not less than eight (8) ounces capacity by weight, and possessing one large size pointed shovel with an overall length of at least thirty-six (36) inches.
 The extinguisher shall be with the chain saw operator.
 The shovel may be kept with the fueling supplies, but readily available for quick use.

 Any fire or campfire, not within a permanently constructed fire grate in a developed park, campground, private residence, or picnic area.

-Smoking, except within an enclosed vehicle or building, a developed recreation site, or while stopped in an area of at least three feet diameter that is barren or cleared of all combustible material.
+Smoking, except within an enclosed vehicle or building, a developed recreation site, or while stopped in an area of at least six feet diameter that is barren or cleared of all combustible material.

 Illegal fireworks as defined by Colorado Statutes (generally defined as anything that explodes or leaves the ground).The Sheriff’s Office will strictly enforce a zero tolerance policy on all fireworks violations in the fire restriction area.